 Gabrielle has performed at top London venues, from intimate jazz clubs to concert halls.
 She sang with the Aurora Orchestra at the Royal Festival Hall as part of Southbank Centre’s 2013 The Rest Is Noise festival, at Ronnie Scott’s Upstairs, The Royal Albert Hall, Pizza Express Jazz Club Soho, Pheasantry, Crazy Coqs and Hideaway.

-At St James Theatre, she played to great acclaim twice at the EFG London Jazz Festival in 2015 and 2017 and for its Jazz Divas series alongside Jacqui Dankworth and Tina May.
+At St James Theatre, she played to great acclaim at the EFG London Jazz Festival in 2015, 2017 and will appear again this year 2019, also for its Jazz Divas series twice alongside Jacqui Dankworth and Tina May.
 Another significant appearance was at Cheltenham Jazz Festival 2017, singing to a full house, further establishing herself as one of the rising stars on the jazz scene.

-Gabrielle received rave reviews for her two special shows in 2015 and 2016, The Michel Legrand Songbook at Pizza Express Jazz Club Soho, and The Music of Claude Nougaro (‘Parfait’ Jazz in Europe) at the Crazy Coqs, two artists that have deeply affected and inspired her musical career.
+Gabrielle received rave reviews for her two special shows in 2015 and 2016, The Michel Legrand Songbook (“Wow.
+Just wow” London Jazz News) at Pizza Express Jazz Club Soho, and The Music of Claude Nougaro (‘Parfait’ Jazz in Europe) at the Crazy Coqs, two artists that have deeply affected and inspired her musical career.

 More about Gabrielle…